Table of Contents

 Recharge and Resume

 Once the battery runs out of energy, a Roomba returns to the charging dock.
-The Roomba 960, 980, i7, and s9+ have resumption.
 After powering up, the robot resumes cleaning from the spot it left off to finish the job.
+The models with mapping resume cleaning.

 Rotating Double Brushes

 Two brushes located on the bottom rotate in the opposite direction to grab and break down dirt and debris.
 This technology was upgraded in the 800, 900 series, i7, e5, and s9 models.
-They coming with brushless instead of the bristled rollers which are better at resisting hair tangling.
+These are equipped with silicone rollers that are ideal for pet hair and almost don’t require maintenance.

 Why buying a Roomba with the silicone brushes